 Is an Arizona notary bond required to become a notary in Arizona?

 Yes.
-A surety bond in the amount of $5,000 is required for all new applicants seeking appointments as notaries public and for renewing notaries.
+A surety bond in the amount of $5,000 is required for any new applicant seeking an appointment as a notary public and for renewing notaries.
 A licensed surety must execute the bond.
-The bond must be effective for four years beginning on the commission’s effective date.
-The bond must be approved and filed with the Secretary of State within twenty days after a notary applicant receives notice of the appointment or reappointment.
-The Secretary of State will not accept any bond that was issued more than sixty days before or more than sixty days after the date on which the Secretary of State commissions a notary public.
+The bond must be approved and filed with the Secretary of State within twenty days after an applicant receives notice of the appointment or reappointment.
+On filing the official oath and bond, the Secretary of State shall deliver the commission to the person appointed (ARS §41-312.B).
+The Secretary of State shall not accept any bond that was issued more than sixty days before or more than sixty days after the date on which the Secretary of State commissions a notary public (ARS §41-315.B).
 To purchase and receive a bond via e-mail in one business day, visit the American Association of Notaries website or call (800) 721-2663.

 Do I need an Arizona notary errors and omission insurance?

-An errors and omissions insurance policy is optional in Arizona.
-The American Association of Notaries strongly recommends that Arizona notaries obtain an errors and omissions insurance policy for their personal protection against liability.
-Errors and omissions insurance is designed to protect notaries from liability against unintentional notarial mistakes or omissions that result in financial or other type of loss to the public or from a client who sues the notary public for recovery.
+No. An errors and omissions insurance policy is optional in Arizona.
+It is not mandatory to have E&O insurance when applying for appointment as a notary public.
+The American Association of Notaries recommends that Arizona notaries obtain an errors and omissions insurance policy for their personal protection against liability.
+Errors and omissions insurance is designed to protect notaries public from liability against unintentional notarial mistakes or omissions that result in financial or other types of loss to the public or from a client who sues the notary public for recovery.
 An E&O policy customarily covers legal fees and damages based on the coverage an Arizona notary selects.
 To obtain information regarding an E&O insurance policy, visit the American Association of Notaries website at www.arizonanotaries.com or call (800) 721-2663.

 Where can I perform notarial acts in Arizona?